mzaman95/tech-prep/docs/React.md

 }
 ```

-**4. What is the recommended ways of binding?** In the constructor or using the class fields syntax.
+#### What is the recommended ways of binding?

+In the constructor or using the class fields syntax.

-**5. What are 2 ways you can pass arguments to event handlers?**
+#### What are 2 ways you can pass arguments to event handlers?

 1) Using arrow functions.
 2) Using Function.prototype.bind.